Technical Documentation and Sample Code

 - Chat Third Party Queue Integration APIs are open and standards-based APIs that enable partners and customers to build integration solutions between Chat and third-party or universal routing and queuing platforms.
 This allows customers to use external systems to route and queue chats in order to extend the functionality of the routing platform or to include chat in a blended, multi-channel routing engine.
 This API leverages industry leading standards such as WSDL 1.1 and SOAP 1.1.

-Knowledge Advanced REST API (Available in November 2015 (15.11)) provides multiple public REST APIs that you can use to access data stored in Service Cloud and construct integrations to other systems.
+Knowledge Advanced REST API (Available from November 2015 (15.11)) provides multiple public REST APIs that you can use to access data stored in Service Cloud and construct integrations to other systems.
 You can use these REST APIs to interact, create, and edit knowledge articles; search for knowledge articles; make recommendations; and view user information from external applications.

 Oracle Service Cloud Acceleratorsare designed to demonstrate how an integration scenario could be built using the public integration and extension capabilities of the Oracle Service Cloud.
 They are provided to help customers and partners confidently leverage our platform to meet their own unique integration needs.